gabrielfaleiro/TechnologySurveillance/MachineLearning/Clustering/README.md

 - Gives more than one partitioning depending on the resolution, it only has to be divided at any chosen level in the dendrogram
 - Always generates the same clusters

+## Density-based clustering (DBSCAN)

+- with arbitrary shape clusters, or clusters within clusters, traditional techniques (k-means, hierarchical, and fuzzy clustering) might not be able to achieve good results
+- no notion of outliers
+- locates regions of high density that are separated from one another by regions of low density
+  - Density, in this context, is defined as the number of points within a specified radius

+*DBSCAN - DBSCAN stands for Density-Based Spatial Clustering of Applications with Noise.*
+Advantages:
+- DBSCAN, a density-based clustering algorithm, which is appropriate to use when examining spatial data.
+- DBSCAN algorithm is that it can find out any arbitrary shape cluster without getting affected by noise
+  - It can even find a cluster completely surrounded by a different cluster.
+- DBSCAN has a notion of noise, and is robust to outliers.
+- does not require one to specify the number of clusters

+It works based on 2 parameters:
+- **Radius**: R determines a specified radius that, if it includes enough points within it, we call it a "dense area."
+- **Minimum Points**: M determines the minimum number of data points we want in a neighborhood to define a cluster.

+Each point in our dataset can be either a
+- **core** point: if, within R-neighborhood of the point, there are at least M points.
+- **border** point: if:
+  a.
+Its neighborhood contains less than M data points, or
+  b.
+It is reachable from some core point (it is within R-distance from a core point)
+- **outlier** point: any other point, it is not a core point, and also, is not close enough to be reachable from a core point.

+The next step is to connect core points that are neighbors, and put them in the same cluster.
+So, a cluster is formed as at least one core point, plus all reachable core points, plus all their borders.